decentralized-identity/faq/docs/spec.md

 governed elsewhere.
 Each "DID method" has unique characteristics and infrastructures, with particular strengths and weaknesses; even their security guarantees and privacy engineering vary widely, so it can be dangerous to assume they are all equal and interchangeable.
-Each is like a little internet onto itself!
+Each is like a little internet unto itself!

 > Each "DID method" encodes and specifies a set of interdependent governance,